Applicants interested in pursuing the PCE and a degree program may:

 Master of Science Degree

-The summer only option also requires a total of 42.5 credits.
-Participants take a full complement of courses (30-37.5 credits) that are offered over two or three summers and, in addition, obtain 5-12.5 academic credits for implementing and completing a research project (thesis) at their home institution under the joint supervision of a local mentor and a member of the Harvard faculty.
+The summer-only option also requires a total of 42.5 credits.
+Participants take a full complement of courses (30.0-37.5 credits) that are offered over two or three summers and, in addition, obtain 5.0-12.5 academic credits for implementing and completing a research project (thesis) at their home institution under the joint supervision of a local mentor and a member of the Harvard faculty.
 Summer-only students also may enroll in the online elective courses of the MPH in Epidemiology Program in the fall and spring semesters, if space allows.

 Master of Public Health Degree